rehierl/node-tree-outliner/1-basics/1-2-hierarchy-of-sets.md

   referred to as a hierarchy of sets.
 * A set of sets that has more than one root set will be referred to as a forest of such hierarchies.
+* Two sets that have no elements in common are said to be independent from one another.

 Note that a root set is no subset to another set.